Coma (1978 film): Plot

 Dr. Susan Wheeler, a surgical resident at Boston Memorial Hospital, is devastated when her friend, Nancy Greenly, a young healthy woman, is left brain dead after undergoing a routine procedure there.
 Her suspicions are aroused when, soon after, another young and otherwise healthy patient also falls comatose during knee surgery.

-Susan investigates and discovers that over the previous year an unusual number of other fit, young patients have suffered the same fate and that all surgeries took place in operating room #8.
+Susan investigates and discovers that over the previous year, an unusual number of other fit, young patients have suffered the same fate and that all surgeries took place in operating room #8.
 Those patients also had a tissue-type sample taken before being transferred to the Jefferson Institute, a remote care facility.
-Susan's physician boyfriend, Mark Bellows, believes it is merely coincidence.
+Susan's physician boyfriend, Mark Bellows, believes it is merely a coincidence.

-Susan offends Chief of Anesthesiology, Dr. George, by asking to review the relevant patient charts.
+Susan offends the Chief of Anesthesiology, Dr. George, by asking to review the relevant patient charts.
 Increasingly isolated and under mounting pressure from superiors and colleagues, Susan also begins doubting Mark's trustworthiness.
 She visits the hospital morgue where a postmortem is being performed on Nancy, who has since died.
-Susan asks the pathologists on ways someone could deliberately be put into a coma without detection.
+Susan asks the pathologists about ways someone could deliberately be put into a coma without detection.
 One pathologist suggests carbon monoxide poisoning.

 Dr. Harris, the chief of surgery, has twice reproached Susan about her recent behavior and interaction with Dr. George.
-He warns that she could be dismissed and insists she speak with a psychiatrist as a condition of her staying on; he is sympathetic, however, and has her take the weekend off to cope with her grief and stress over Nancy's death.
+He warns that she could be dismissed and insists she speaks with a psychiatrist as a condition of her staying on.
+He is, however, sympathetic and has her take the weekend off to cope with her grief and stress over Nancy's death.
 She and Mark spend a relaxing weekend at the seaside.
 While driving back to Boston, Susan sees a highway sign for the Jefferson Institute and wants to go there.
 Mark waits in the car while Susan enters the austere building.
 Nurse Emerson greets Susan and explains the facility is closed to visitors, but says there is a physicians' tour on Tuesday.
-Soon after, Kelly, a hospital maintenance worker who tipped off Susan that her suspicions about OR #8 are correct, is fatally electrocuted by an unknown man.
-Based on his assertions, Susan searches in the hospital basement and finds a tank with a line leading from it, through the ventilation system, to OR #8.

-The man who killed Kelly has been stalking Susan.
-Late one night, he attempts to attack her at the hospital.
+Soon after, Kelly, a hospital maintenance worker who tipped off Susan that her suspicions are correct, is fatally electrocuted by an unknown man.
+Based on his assertions, Susan searches in the hospital basement and finds a tank with a line leading from it, through the ventilation system, to OR #8, controlled by a radio signal.
+Thus patients are rendered brain-dead via carbon monoxide being pumped to the anesthesia equipment.
+The man who killed Kelly has been stalking Susan, and late one night, he attempts to attack her at the hospital.
 After a brief struggle, Susan barely escapes and traps him in the anatomy lab's cadaver cooler.